Gopal1910/Sangrakshak/README.md

 # 👨‍💻 Author

-Developed by the Sangrakshak AI Team.
+Developed by the Team AstraGenX.

 ---